 You can freeze these pumpkin donuts, so make a double batch!!

 Yes, you can easily make this gluten free donut recipe nut-free too.
-Instead of almond flour, substitute ⅓ cup additional gluten free flour blend.
+Instead of almond flour, substitute 1/3 cup with an additional gluten-free flour blend.

-Store these donuts fresh in the refrigerator for up to 3 days in an airtight container.
+You can store these donuts fresh in the refrigerator for up to 3 days in an airtight container.
+When they are cooled to room temperature, you can also freeze them.
+I put them into a freezer-safe zip bag.

 Gluten Free Pumpkin Donuts with Honey Glaze